 And it’s true.
 Great success is waiting around the bend, but you have to be willing to continue learning and innovating.
 Reading biographies and books by thought leaders, and then putting the wisdom to work is one way to set yourself up to grab that success Rockefeller spoke of.

-If this way of learning interests you, check out this list of some of our favorite books.
+If this way of learning interests you, take a break from your fitness management software and check out this list of some of our favorite books.

 Two-Brain Business: Grow Your Gym